SMHS-Programming/julia-tut/00 Intro.md

 ## The Julia toolkit

 - [Open up an account on JuliaBox](juliabox.org) or [install Julia locally on your computer](http://julialang.org/downloads/).
-It is recommended that you do both so you can program at school, familiarize yourself with the terminal.
+It is recommended that you do both so you can program at school _and_ familiarize yourself with the terminal.
 - If you really want to, get [the Atom code editor](https://atom.io/) (installing [Juno](http://junolab.org/) after).
 If you _really_ want a challenge, install and learn [Vim](http://vim.org) or [Neovim](https://neovim.io/).
 - Get familiar with the [Julia docs](http://docs.julialang.org).
-Just make sure you know how to get around the docs.
+Just make sure you know where everything is, what the important sections are, etc.
 - Google is your friend.
 I'm not kidding; you'd be quite surprised to see the amount of beginners who give up on a programming task without using Google.
 - [StackOverflow](https://stackoverflow.com) (and [StackExchange](https://stackexchange.com) in general) is a good place to get help.
 [PPCG.SE](https://codegolf.stackexchange.com) is a great place to practice if you're into/interested in code-golfing.
 (I happen to be a regular there, so you'll see me around.)